WojcikAleksandra/MyProjects/README.md

 # MyProjects

-Repository for all my other projects developed during my engineering studies in Data Science at Warsaw University of Technology.
+A repository containing additional projects developed during my engineering studies in Data Science at Warsaw University of Technology.